osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 ```
 lsusb
 ```
--> Should see the name of the attached USB device in the output.
+-> Should see the name of the attached USB device in the output, looking something like:
+`Bus 001 Device 002: ID 0483:374b STMicroelectronics ST-LINK/V2.1`

 &nbsp;
 ### `All Hosts` Testing OpenOCD and GNU ARM Toolchain